seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Wilt thou be lord of the whole world?
 That's twice.

 **POMPEY**
-How should that be?
+How should that be? /

 **MENAS**
-But entertain it,
+/ But entertain it,
 And, though thou think me poor, I am the man
-Will give thee all the world.
+Will give thee all the world. /

 **POMPEY**
-Hast thou drunk well?
+/ Hast thou drunk well?

 **MENAS**
 Now, Pompey, I have kept me from the cup.
 Thou art, if thou darest be, the earthly Jove:
 Whate'er the ocean pales, or sky inclips,
-Is thine, if thou wilt ha't.
+Is thine, if thou wilt ha't. /

 **POMPEY**
-Show me which way.
+/ Show me which way.

 **MENAS**
 These three world-sharers, these competitors,
 Are in thy vessel: let me cut the cable;
 And, when we are put off, fall to their throats:
-All there is thine.
+All there is thine. /

 **POMPEY**
-Ah, this thou shouldst have done,
+/ Ah, this thou shouldst have done,
 And not have spoke on't!
 In me 'tis villany;
 In thee't had been good service.
 Thou must know,
 'Tis not my profit that does lead mine honour;
 Mine honour, it.
 Repent that e'er thy tongue
 Hath so betray'd thine act: being done unknown,
 I should have found it afterwards well done;
 But must condemn it now.
-Desist, and drink.
+Desist, and drink. /

 **MENAS**
 *\[Aside]*
-For this,
+/ For this,
 I'll never follow thy pall'd fortunes more.
 Who seeks, and will not take when once 'tis offer'd,
-Shall never find it more.
+Shall never find it more. /

 **POMPEY**
-This health to Lepidus!
+/ This health to Lepidus!

 **MARK ANTONY**
 Bear him ashore.
 I'll pledge it for him, Pompey.

 **DOMITIUS ENOBARBUS**
-Here's to thee, Menas!
+Here's to thee, Menas! /

 **MENAS**
-Enobarbus, welcome!
+/ Enobarbus, welcome!

 **POMPEY**
 Fill till the cup be hid.

 **DOMITIUS ENOBARBUS**
 There's a strong fellow, Menas.

-*Pointing to the Attendant who carries off LEPIDUS*
+*\[Pointing to the Attendant who carries off LEPIDUS]*

 **MENAS**
 Why?

 **DOMITIUS ENOBARBUS**
-A' bears the third part of the world, man; see'st
+A' bears the third part of the world, man; see'st not?
-not?

 **MENAS**
 The third part, then, is drunk: would it were all,